Student Support Services

 Dean of Students - Emergency Services Office

 The Dean of Students Office offers leadership development, support services, and experiential learning activities to facilitate student success, as well as providing educational services that develop resiliency in students experiencing difficulties.
 The office’s Student Emergency Services (SES) provides students with emergency support consultations, referrals to appropriate resources, emergency funding assistance and absence notifications.
-These services will be provided primarily through remote access during the fall 2020 semester.
+These services will be provided primarily through remote access during the spring 2021 semester.
 In order to access this service, a student is required to complete an online form.

 Attorney for Students